tarunsachdeva/blog/_posts/2019-01-14-canada-immigration-plan.markdown

 draft: false
 ---

 Every year, the Ministry of Immigration releases an [annual report](https://www.canada.ca/en/immigration-refugees-citizenship/corporate/publications-manuals/annual-report-parliament-immigration-2018/report.html) to Parliament on immigration.
 It's a comprehensive report to understand what the ministry is planning for the next few years.
+This year the government is planning ahead in a 3-year horizon vs single.

 Some higlights from the Minister's letter this year: